pktuser/minerset/README.md

 [^1] Comments about issue: The leading pool will start to drop off down to 0% goodrates and quickly drag the remaining pools down with it.
 I have not been able to determine the cause, but I know that resetting the miner solves the problems.

-Any code suggestions ping me on the pkt discord server @pktuser
+Any code suggestions ping me on the pkt discord server @pktuser#7373